CDP Climate Change: Telefónica Responses

 To ensure compliance, Telefónica categorizes suppliers by their contribution to the carbon footprint and invites approximately 180 key suppliers (representing 90% of its supply-chain emissions) to provide climate data through CDP Supply Chain and to receive training through the Supplier Engagement Programme, depending on the supplier’s maturity level.
 In addition, the company collaborates with other telecommunications operators in the Carbon Reduction Programme to identify carbon-intensive products and establish emission-reduction action plans for those products.

-In this vein, the company has achieved a 52% reduction in CO₂ emissions arising from its value chain since 2015.
+In this vein, the company has achieved a 52% reduction in its CO₂ emissions, including its value chain, since 2015.

 Thanks to these achievements, we have been recognized for the sixth consecutive year by CDP’s Supplier Engagement Assessment (SEA), highlighting the Company’s responsible management of its supply chain and its commitment to sustainability through its more than 8,400 suppliers.